qaptivator/plainimg2/README.md

 - [ ] finish up lite mode
 - [x] add icon to the executable with windres
 - [ ] build this exe statically (basically you need to have .a's instead of .dll's) (SDL3_image doesnt want to build statically wth)
+- [ ] make a lite mode where the title bar will be hidden, so you will be able to see just the picture
+- [ ] make proper version control (possibly with an auto-updater)
+- [ ] make an inno setup installer